mbodm/WAUZ/README.md

 It´s just a typical ".exe file" Windows application.
 Just download the newest release, unzip and run it.
 That´s it.
 No installer, setup or something like that.
 It´s sole purpose is to extract zip files into a folder.
 Nothing else.
 It´s just there to make your life a little bit easier.

 ### How it works

 - Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some folder.
 - Start WAUZ
 - Select the folder which contains the addon zip files (Source-Folder).
 Typically some temporary download folder.
 - Select the folder to unzip the addons into (Destination-Folder).
 Typically the World of Warcraft AddOns folder.
 - Press the "Unzip" button.

-Some additional hint here:
+Some easy way to grab your addons

-Bookmark all the direct download sites, for every addon, in your browser.
+Some additional hint here: Bookmark all the direct download sites, for every addon, in your browser.
 Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
 The addon download immediately starts, after clicking the bookmark.
 This helps a lot to get all the latest addon versions very fast, without much effort.
 This way you quickly have all of them in a single folder.
 The process of manually unzipping them is way more time consuming.
 But that´s the moment when WAUZ comes to rescue. :wink:

 :warning: